laky/SOS-Local-AI/README.md

 ### Playing with the State-of-the-Art
 Again, the best out-of-the-box solution would be the Apple Mac M-series Max and Ultra hardware.
 MacBooks go up to 128GB RAM (~$5k) and Mac Studio M3 Ultra is up to 512GB RAM (~$10k).

 Custom PC builds using motherboards with support for 8-channel and 12-channel RAM and server CPUs (Intel Xeon, AMD EPYC / Threadripper) can reach competitive RAM bandwidths and are currently the only feasible option to run the largest models locally (DeepSeek R1 has 671 billion parameters and needs 512GB-1TB of memory, DeepSeek R2 is rumored to be double that size).
 Expect costs of ~$5,000 upwards unless you figure out how to combine and buy less mainstream server parts very cheaply.
-(I am contemplating building something like this: https://www.reddit.com/r/LocalLLaMA/comments/1k8xyvp/finally_got_10ts_deepseek_v30324_hybrid_fp8q4_k_m/)
+(I am contemplating building something like [this](https://www.reddit.com/r/LocalLLaMA/comments/1k8xyvp/finally_got_10ts_deepseek_v30324_hybrid_fp8q4_k_m/))

 ### Training and Fine-Tuning
 When it comes to LLM training and fine-tuning, the tables turn, and Nvidia GPUs are strongly preferred.